AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/command-center/command-center-overview.md

 ## Manage Emails {#manage-emails}

-The email section of the Command Center is where you can manage all of your email activity.
+The email section of the [!UICONTROL Command Center] is where you can manage all of your email activity.
 Think of it as your email outbox to review emails that have been sent from [!DNL Sales Connect].
 Manage your scheduled emails, see who's been engaging with your emails, check to see if there were any issues with your emails being delivered, and more.

 ![](assets/command-center-overview-1.png)